nordeck/matrix-widget-toolkit/example-widget-mui/README.md

 After this, you can run the example widget locally with the following commands:

 - `yarn dev:example`: Start the example app.
-- `yarn start:example`: Start the example app with a self-signed HTTPS certificate.
+- `yarn dev:example:https`: Start the example app with a self-signed HTTPS certificate.

 The example widget is embedded into the widget host as an iframe.
 This can cause mixed-content errors if your local widget is served _without_ HTTPS but the Element hosting it is running _with_ HTTPS.